 The new tools and housing will be designed for the huge increase in power of the Cameo 4 and will not fit into any previous Silhouette models.

-The first tools to be announced are the following:
+Some of the first tools to be announced include the following:

 The machine is also blessed with automatic tool detection to allow it to automatically adjust to whatever tool you happen to load in the carriage — blade, pen, whatever — without you needing to fiddle around with settings in Silhouette Studio.

 Cameo 4: The Look

 We touched upon it in our review, but truthfully we’re a little surprised at the look that the Silhouette designers have settled on.

 It’s definitely still in keeping with the familiar Silhouette aesthetic, but looks a lot bigger and tougher than the Cameo 3 — we imagine this is due to the increased force and sturdiness of the machine.
 There’s definitely an industrial look to it.

 It’ll be available in the following colors: